Gene Pitney: Rise to fame (1961–1964)

 Signed to songwriter Aaron Schroeder's newly formed Musicor label in 1961, Pitney scored his first chart single, which made the Top 40, the self-penned "(I Wanna) Love My Life Away", on which he played several instruments and multi-tracked the vocals.
 He followed that same year with his first Top 20 single, "Town Without Pity", from the 1961 film of the same title.
 Written by Dimitri Tiomkin and Ned Washington, the song won a Golden Globe Award and was nominated for an Academy Award for Best Song, but lost to "Moon River".
 Pitney performed the song at the Oscars ceremony on April 9, 1962.

-He is also remembered for the Burt Bacharach–Hal David song "(The Man Who Shot) Liberty Valance", which peaked at No. 4 in 1962.
+He is also remembered for the Burt Bacharach–Hal David song "(The Man Who Shot) Liberty Valance", which peaked at no. 4 in 1962.
 Though it shares a title with the John Wayne western, the song was not used in the film because of a publishing dispute.

 Meanwhile, Pitney wrote hits for others, including "Today's Teardrops" for Roy Orbison, "Rubber Ball" for Bobby Vee, "Hello Mary Lou" for Ricky Nelson, and "He's a Rebel" for the Crystals (later recorded by Vikki Carr and Elkie Brooks).
-"Rebel" kept Pitney's own No. 2 hit "Only Love Can Break a Heart", his highest-charting single in the US, from the top spot on 3 November 1962, the only time that a writer shut himself (or herself) out of the No. 1 position.
+"Rebel" kept Pitney's own no. 2 hit "Only Love Can Break a Heart", his highest-charting single in the US, from the top spot on 3 November 1962, the only time that a writer shut himself (or herself) out of the number-one position.

-He followed up in December with "Half Heaven, Half Heartache", which reached No. 12 on the Billboard chart.
+He followed up in December with "Half Heaven, Half Heartache", which reached no. 12 on the Billboard chart.
 Because of his success on the music charts, and as he explained to his friend, oldies DJ 'Wild' Wayne, an unknown radio disc jockey at the time gave Pitney the nickname 'The Rockville Rocket', which caught on.

-Pitney's popularity in the UK market was ensured by the breakthrough success of "Twenty Four Hours from Tulsa", a Bacharach and David song, which peaked at No. 5 in Britain at the start of 1964.
-It was only Pitney's third single release in the UK to reach the singles chart, and the first to break into the Top Twenty there; it was also a hit in the US, peaking at No. 17 on the Hot 100.
+Pitney's popularity in the UK market was ensured by the breakthrough success of "Twenty Four Hours from Tulsa", a Bacharach and David song, which peaked at no. 5 in Britain at the start of 1964.
+It was only Pitney's third single release in the UK to reach the singles chart, and the first to break into the Top Twenty there; it was also a hit in the US, peaking at no. 17 on the Hot 100.

 Involvement with the Rolling Stones (1964)

 Pitney was present with Phil Spector at some of the Rolling Stones' early recording sessions in London, including "Little by Little" and other tracks for their debut album; he played piano, though the extent of this is uncertain.

-The song "That Girl Belongs to Yesterday" was the very first Jagger/Richards composition to make the American music charts and also was a No. 7 UK hit for Pitney in 1964.
+The song "That Girl Belongs to Yesterday" was the very first Jagger/Richards composition to make the American music charts and also was a no. 7 UK hit for Pitney in 1964.
 It was the first song composed by the Rolling Stones duo to become a Top 10 hit in the UK.
-In the US, the single stalled at No. 49, ending a run of seven Top 40 singles for Pitney as a performer.
+In the US, the single stalled at no. 49, ending a run of seven Top 40 singles for Pitney as a performer.